george-labs/george-backend-hiring/docs/README.md

 file.
 Please always create a section for each iteration and put your assumptions under this section.
 This helps us to follow certain design decisions in your code which you came up with based on your assumptions.
+Don't hesitate to also explain assumptions using comments in your source code.

 ### Evaluation